World's Largest Hedge Fund To Replace Managers With Artificial Intelligence

 I think the Wall Street story (here [google.com] gets you past the paywall once) is obsessing over the micromanagement side of the thing and missing the big picture.

 This is among the first examples of someone using AI to try to maintain strategic and organizational integrity of an organization after their death.
-While there's a good chance this just fails utterly (particularly with the obsession on micromanagement and dysfunctional business dynamics), it does lead to a potential problem or opportunity down the road w
+While there's a good chance this just fails utterly (particularly with the obsession on micromanagement and dysfunctional business dynamics), it does lead to a potential problem or opportunity down the road when many of these things have been set up with conflicting interests.
+There have been many examples through history of powerful people trying to create an enduring legacy through creation and propagation of something throughout time.
+These endeavors often fail merely because successors have different interests and high levels of incompetency, leading eventually to dissolution of the thing.

+Here is a possibility to create something enduring, a machine capable of surviving long durations and implementing its creators' will long after their deaths.
+Here, the alleged goal is retention of a particular business culture, but who knows what else has been tossed in?
+There could be all sorts of covert purposes and priorities, some introduced by the patron and perhaps, some introduced by other parties?

+Then there's the matter of what happens in the distant future, if this approach turns out to be successful without a corresponding improvement in human longevity?
+Either it's the only one of its kind, and we have a build up of economic power not subject to the usual restrictions of human lifespan or we have multiple powerful parties in permanent conflict with each other.

 If they got passed highschool and got educated and decided to better themselves they wouldn't have been replaced by automation.
 They have no one to blame but themselves as a hedge fund manager is a job for highschool kids that anyone can do.
 It was never meant to support a family